Lz-Gustavo/raft-demo/README.md

 ./server -cpuprofile=filename.prof -memprofile=filename.prof
 ```

-In case you want to measure the efficiency of the decoupled logger process against application level logging, you can force the both **kvstore** and **diskstorage** applications to synchronously save each new requisition into a log, by passing the flag:
+In case you want to measure the efficiency of the decoupled logger process against application level logging, you can force both **kvstore** and **diskstorage** applications to synchronously save each new requisition into a log, by passing the flag:

 ```bash
 ./server -logfolder=/path/to/folder/